 Check out our Signature Article on Inducing for Due Dates here for more information about the Pros/Cons of induction versus waiting for labor.

 What’s the bottom line?

-- About half of first-time moms will give birth by 40 weeks and 5 days after the LMP, with the other half giving birth after that time point
+- About half of first-time mothers will give birth by 40 weeks and 5 days after the first day of their last menstrual period, with the other half giving birth after that time point

-- About half of moms who have given birth before will give birth by 40 weeks and 3 days after the LMP, with the other half giving birth after that
+- About half of mothers who have given birth before will give birth by 40 weeks and 3 days after the first day of their last menstrual period, with the other half giving birth after that

 - An ultrasound before 20 weeks is usually more accurate than using the last menstrual period, and the accuracy of an ultrasound is highest if it is done between 11 and 14 weeks.